jdelmundo23/music-guesser/README.md

 *Work in Progress*

-*On the Vercel link, Mmst high quality tracks are incompatible with the game due to vercel's request body size limit* *A workaround for this will be implemented soon*
+*On the Vercel link, most high quality tracks are incompatible with the game due to vercel's request body size limit.*
+*A workaround for this will be implemented soon*

 # Guess The Track